michaeljcollinsuk/CV/README.md

 #### Self-determination

 I started my own eBay business to be independent and do something for myself, and I'm proud of what I achieved.
-At Makers Academy I have relearnt how to learn, with the emphasis on solving problems using my own initiative.
+I knew the direction I was going in wasn't right for me and it was exciting to start something fresh and different.
+It also ultimately led me to Makers Academy, where I strongly bought into their emphasis on solving problems using your own initiative.

-- I ran my own eBay store selling vintage clothing for three years, doing everything myself - from buying stock to going to the post office.
-Even the embarrassing modeling shots were just me and a tripod!
+- I ran my eBay store selling vintage clothing for three years, doing everything myself - from buying stock to going to the post office.
+Even the embarrassing modelling shots were just me and a tripod!
 - It also led me to discover coding.
-Building basic webpages in HTML/CSS and using Adobe Dreamweaver was my gateway to getting stuck into Chris Pine and Codewars katas.
+Building basic webpages in HTML/CSS and using Adobe Dreamweaver was my gateway to getting stuck into Chris Pine and Codecademy.
 - Then I gave up the shop to attend the most intensive 12 weeks of learning of my life in search of a more challenging career where I test myself every day.
 Makers Academy encourage independent learning and it was something I fully embraced.
-- As much as I enjoyed pairing at Makers, I'm also comfortable working on my own when I needed to.
-At Makers Academy I completed six solo projects (cleverly disguised as Weekend Challenges).
+- As much as I enjoyed pairing at Makers, I was also comfortable working on my own when I needed to.
+This included completing six solo projects (cleverly disguised as Weekend Challenges).
 - As a freelance journalist, I had nobody but myself to rely on to get good copy submitted before tight deadlines.

 #### Determined problem solver

 Solving problems is what made me want to become a developer.
-I've already formed a strong foundation in front and back-end development following best practices within TDD, OOP and XP.
+I've believe I've formed a strong foundation in front and back-end development following best practices within TDD, OOP and XP.
 I'm always striving to improve my skills and knowledge - I've gone from staying up late working on katas to building entire web projects in just four months.
 I'm hooked now and have a real thirst to keep learning and become the best developer I can be.

 - Always striving to write clean, well-tested, reusable code.
-I've come to really enjoy refactoring regularly.
+I've come to really enjoy regular refactoring.
-- Obsessive attention to detail and doing things the right way, which really helps when debugging.
+- Obsessive attention to detail and doing things the right way, which helps massively when debugging.
 Lots of debugging.
 - Main languages Ruby and Javascript.
 Also built projects using frameworks: Rails, AngularJS, Sinatra.
 - Worked with API's, both creating my own and connecting to external API's such as Instagram, World Weather Online and Webhose.io.
 - Currently reading Sandi Metz's Practical Object-Oriented Design in Ruby and refactoring old projects.